A Complete overhaul

 Overview

-I led the visual redesign of Birst, an enterprise business intelligence platform used by major enterprise customers.
-Over four years, I designed the foundational systems that carried the product's new visual identity, including three theme modes (light, dark, and contrast), 12 chart palettes, a user-selectable accent color layer, over 200 redesigned icons, and the toolbars and navigation menu that live across the platform.
-I also co-led the design of a new space selection page and space home page, which became the front door of the product and the first place users experienced the new visual system in full.
+Over four years, I led the visual redesign of Birst, designing the foundational systems that shaped the product's new visual identity.
+This included three theme modes, 12 chart palettes, an accent color layer, over 200 icons, and the toolbars and navigation that live across every screen.
+I also co-led the redesign of the space selection page and space home page, which became the front door of the platform.
+This work happened in parallel with my other responsibilities at Birst which is why the redesign was rolled out in deliberate chunks over four years rather than as a single push.

 Letting the data lead

 Birst is an enterprise analytics platform.
 Users spend their days looking at charts, dashboards, and reports.
 My design point of view across this redesign was to build a visual system that faded into the background so the data could be the hero.
-Every color, icon, and layout decision was made in service of that.
-Restraint at the platform level, expression at the data level.
+Every color, icon, and layout decision was made with that in mind.
+Restraint at the platform level and expression at the data level.
 The interface holds a supporting role and the data is the star.

 That philosophy shaped everything downstream.
 The three themes had to work without competing with the data.
 The chart palettes had to be distinctive from each other while still feeling like a cohesive family.
 The icons had to guide users toward complex features without shouting for attention.
 The accent color layer had to let customers brand the product without overwhelming the data underneath.